turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 write a function `writeCode() { }` inside the code block, print a string of "\(name) is busy writing code!"
 Go back to main.swift, call newStudent.writeCode() and `cmd + r`!
 You should see a sentence printed to the console.
 Re-iterate that `writeCode()` is a function, but more specifically an ACTION for this class, and this class only.
 You can even try calling it in main.swift withOUT the newStudent, preceding it, and see an error!

 ---

+# Classes vs. Objects

+* Classes are the blueprints or cookie cutters
+* Objects are created from the class - in many cases we will pass an argument in to create a class that changes it's properties.
+* There can be MANY objects that are created from just one class!

+^ Consider doing a turn-and-talk before showing the slides here to get students talking/gauge their understanding of the difference.
+As you explain, encourage students to share their understanding/any other metaphor they've developed to make sense of this.
+MODEL: Go back into your main.swift and create a new object with the student class - or several!
+Example:
+var secondStudent = Student("Christie")
+var thirdStudent = Student("Cindy")
+Print out all the information about each object to show that they all share writeCode() and studying, but all have their own names.

+---